githubixx/ansible-role-traefik-kubernetes/README.md

 - Traefik instances will be deployed as `DaemonSet`
 - Traefik pods uses `hostPort`
 - Traefik listens on port `80` on all interfaces of the host for incoming HTTP requests
-- Traefik listens on port `443` on all interfaces of the host for incoming HTTP request
+- Traefik listens on port `443` on all interfaces of the host for incoming HTTPS request
 - Traefik dashboard is enabled and is not exposed to the public internet
 - TLS certificates are provided by [cert-manager](https://cert-manager.io) (My Ansible role [cert-manager-kubernetes](https://github.com/githubixx/ansible-role-cert-manager-kubernetes) can be used to install cert-manager)